-The appellants work with a mixture of GS and FWS employees.
-However, the primary purpose of their position is to act as a conduit between the shops personnel and the GS technical codes to assure that shop personnel can implement the TWD.
-Based on their trade background, the appellants are expected to provide a shipboard work perspective on TWD issues.
-Using their trade experience, they are expected to identify inefficiencies and conflicts in the TWD trades implementation process, e.g., work sequence issues based on knowledge and experience with the location, placement and relationship of equipment needing repair.
+The appellant works with a mixture of GS and FWS employees.
+However, the primary purpose of his position is to act as a conduit between the shops personnel and the GS technical codes to assure that shop personnel can implement the TWD.
+Based on his trade background, the appellant is expected to provide a shipboard work perspective on TWD issues.
+Using his trade experience, he is expected to identify inefficiencies and conflicts in the TWD trades implementation process, e.g., work sequence issues based on knowledge and experience with the location, placement and relationship of equipment needing repair.
 These planning functions mesh with and act as an extension of the work planning and control responsibilities of the shop FWS supervisory staff, i.e., implementing the GS work planning and scheduling functions of the Codes 200 and 2300.